SpinningVinyl/kwst/README.md

 Run `kwst --help` to get context-sensitive help.
 Run `kwst <command> --help` for more information on a command.

+## Installation

+**kwst** is distributed as a single statically-linked binary.
+Just copy it to a directory that is listed in your `PATH` environment variable.

 Also check shell scripts in the `_examples` directory to get an idea of what you can use **kwst** for.

 ## License